-Pick stitch is not for the impatient or quick fix seamstress.
-It is a stitch you would pick if you had time and patience to practice this and perfect the stitch.
-In the right setting pick stitch shows you have good taste and are able to pick out a classic suit – its the hallmark of quality and couture.
+Pick stitch is not for the impatient or quick-fix seawer.
+It is a stitch you would pick if you had time and patience to practice and perfect the stitch.
+In the right setting, pick stitch shows you have good taste and are able to pick out a classic suit – it's the hallmark of quality and couture.

 - 6 Basic Hand Stitches